 - Extra-firm tofu — We’ll use tofu to give this dish a creamy consistency

-- Lemon juice — Use either freshly squeezed lemon juice or bottled
+- Lemon juice — Use either freshly squeezed lemon juice or bottled to add tangy flavor

 - Nutritional yeast flakes — This vegan favorite adds a nutty, cheesy flavor to so many recipes

 - Garlic — You’ll only need one clove to make this for savory dishes.
 If you’re using ricotta for a dessert, leave the garlic out